byteface/proxytest/README.md

 github tests don't seem to work due to CORB or CORS issues (only happens when using a range header.)

 ## TODO

 test loading in some content from range requests from a single huge file.

-xpath as well as css queries. (old yahoo service that used to do that.)
+xpath as well as css queries. (old yahoo service that used to do that.) << domonic doesn't do xpath yet. (is it in std lib?)

 ## Notes